About the Milltown Tour Initiative

 When I started walking around the edges of parking lots, shortly after my brother Reno died from a heroin overdose in 1992, I never imagined that this experience of walking and counting my steps would eventually inspire the making of a full size hot-air balloon.
 In order to bring attention to the need for a new perspective, I started sewing a prototype of the balloon in the shape of the chemical compound of heroin.
 I was set up sewing in a public park as a spectacle to get people talking about this issue.

-If you are interested in supporting the Five Milltown Tour/LIFT (incorporate in the State of Maine as a nonprofit is pending) we have products for sale in our artist shop.
+If you are interested in supporting the Five Milltown Tour we have products for sale in our artist shop.

-All proceeds help support LIFT and further community outreach.
+All proceeds help support and further community outreach.

 Interview on Portland’s Maine TNTRC